 Project start date: 01/07/2022

-This project is assessing the current ‘safe-haven’ network, which is designed to protect predator-susceptible species, especially threatened species.
-Currently, safe havens are primarily designed to protect mammals from feral carnivores by fencing areas or removing predators from islands.
-This project is updating the status of the network to identify additional species (such as reptiles and ground-dwelling birds) that could also be protected in existing safe havens.
+This project is assessing the current safe-haven network, which is designed to protect predator-susceptible species, especially threatened species, by fencing areas or removing predators from islands.
+This project will update the spatial prioritisation of safe havens and incorporate climate change into prioritising locations for new safe havens.

-Safe havens are one way to protect threatened species from these increasing pressures.
+Establishing new safe havens that account for shifts in species distributions under climate change is one way to protect threatened species from this increasing pressure.
 Safe havens can be islands, such as Faure Island in Western Australia, where predators have been removed.
 They can also be fenced areas, such as peninsulas (e.g. Kangaroo Island Peninsula in South Australia), which use the coastline as part of the barrier.
 Other safe havens include national parks, sanctuaries run by state and territory governments, and private land conservation estates, such as Scotia Sanctuary or Aussie Ark.

-To address the challenge of increasing and novel pressures on Australia’s threatened species, this project is:
+To address the challenge of increasing climate-related pressures on Australia’s threatened species, this project is:

 Project leader